 - 13. Also known on Bloomberg as JP Morgan Asia Bond Total Return Composite Index. - 14.
 Please note that the Markit iBoxx ALBI ex-China Onshore ex-China Offshore ex-Taiwan Net of Tax Custom Index (USD unhedged) is a customised benchmark which is derived by excluding bonds denominated in Chinese Yuan and Taiwan Dollar from the Markit iBoxx Asian Local Bond Index.
 The benchmark for the Asian Local Bond Fund was changed from the HSBC Asian Local Bond with Government and Corporate Bonds Custom Index to Markit iBoxx ALBI ex-China Onshore ex-China Offshore ex-Taiwan Net of Tax Custom Index (USD unhedged) with effect from 30 April 2016 as the HSBC index was discontinued on 29 April 2016.
-Prior to that the HSBC Asian Local Bond with Government and Corporate Bonds denominated in Chinese Yuan and Taiwan Dollar from the HSBC Asian Local Bond Index and, prior to 1 September 2011, was derived by excluding bonds denominated in Chinese Yuan and Taiwan Local Bond with Government in which the HSBC Asian Local Bond with Government and Corporate Bonds Custom Index was derived was amended to better reflect the change in the Asian Local Bond with Government and Corporate Bonds Custom Index was derived was amended to better reflect the change in the Asian Local Bond Fund's accessibility to the local currency bond markets in those countries.
+Prior to that the HSBC Asian Local Bond with Government and Corporate Bonds Custom Index was derived by excluding bonds denominated in Chinese Yuan and Taiwan Dollar from the HSBC Asian Local Bond Index and, prior to 1 September 2011, was derived by excluding bonds denominated in Chinese Yuan and Indian Rupee from the HSBC Local Bond Index.
+The manner in which the HSBC Asian Local Bond with Government and Corporate Bonds Custom Index was derived was amended to better reflect the change in the Asian Local Bond Fund's accessibility to the local currency bond markets in those countries.
 The series are chain-linked to derive the longer period benchmark returns (where applicable). - 15.
 There is no benchmark for the Asian Total Return Bond Fund as the Investment Manager is not bound to a benchmark in managing the Sub-Fund. - 16.
 The benchmark for the US High Yield Bond Fund was changed from The BofA Merrill Lynch US High Yield 70% BB Rated & 30% B Rated Custom Index to the ICE BofA US High Yield Constrained Index with effect from 1 July 2011 as the new benchmark provides a more realistic yardstick to measure the performance of the Sub-Fund by and is more relevant in the context of its peer group of US High Yield Bond funds.
 The two series are chain-linked to derive the longer period benchmark returns (where applicable). - 17.
 The expense ratio of each Class is calculated in accordance with the Investment Management Association of Singapore's guidelines on the disclosure of expense ratios ("IMAS Guidelines").
 The following expenses and such other expenses as may be set out in the IMAS Guidelines (as may be updated from time to time) are excluded from the calculation of the expense ratio: - a) brokerage and other transaction costs associated with the purchase and sales of investments (such as registrar charges and remittance fees) - b) interest expense; - c) performance fee; - d) foreign exchange gains and losses of the relevant Sub-Fund, whether realised or unrealised; - e) front or back-end loads and other costs arising on the purchase or sale of a foreign unit trust or mutual fund; - f) tax deducted at source or arising from income received, including withholding tax; - g) dividends and other distributions paid to Shareholders.